antononcube/SoftwareDesignMethodsWithWL-book/Part-2-Object-Oriented-Programming-Design-Patterns/Implementation-of-Object_Oriented-Programming-Design-Patterns-in-Mathematica.md

     SubValues[C2] = Drop[SubValues[C2], {pos}];
     C2[{a_, b_, c_, ___}]["f2"[]] := a^b;

-pos is for the positions of the overridden methods.
+`pos` is for the positions of the overridden methods.

 ## Experiments

-Here we define a C2 object:
+Here we define a `C2` object:

     obj = C2[{a, b, c}];

-Functions borrowed from C0:
+Functions borrowed from `C0`:

     obj["Data"[]]
     obj["f0"[]]